History of the Swan 42

 The first NYYC 42 went to the Cahoots Syndicate—a longtime partnership of NYYC Commodore George R. Hinman Jr., Rear Commodore Elwell, Richard Werdiger and Donald Elliman.
 Like the previous yachts it was named Conspiracy.

 After one year, thirty-five boats were ordered and built with the delivery of the last dozen yachts due by December 2007.
-Today, forty-four boats comprise the Swan 42 fleet.
-Boats have been sold in seventeen countries.
+Today in 2014, forty-six boats comprise the Swan 42 fleet.
+Boats have been sold in eighteen countries.